poliorcetics/ffn-downloader/v3/README-V3.md

 Yep !

 I will take an example to explain.
-Say I want to download [HPMOR](https://www.fanfiction.net/s/5782108/1/Harry-Potter-and-the-Methods-of-Rationality) (actually, I did it a long time ago and even did a nice *.pdf* with it).
+Say I want to download [HPMOR](https://www.fanfiction.net/s/5782108/1/Harry-Potter-and-the-Methods-of-Rationality) (actually, I did it a long time ago and even did a nice *.pdf* with it so I don't really need to download it now).

 The link I will use here is [https://www.fanfiction.net/s/5782108/1/Harry-Potter-and-the-Methods-of-Rationality](https://www.fanfiction.net/s/5782108/1/Harry-Potter-and-the-Methods-of-Rationality).